July 6, 2017

 mount_griddler

-- Mailgun will send emails to this route, and they’ll be processed by Griddler.
+endThis will create an endpoint at /email_processor - Mailgun will send emails to this route, and they’ll be processed by Griddler.

 Griddler.configure do |config|